 What is the daf drum made out from?

-The frame of the daf is constructed from wood and adorned with numerous metal rings encircling it.
+The frame of the daf is constructed from wood that has numerous metal rings inside it.
 Traditionally, the membrane of the daf is crafted from animal skin, such as goat, horse, or cow.
 However, modern versions may utilize synthetic materials.
 The frame itself is typically crafted from sturdy wood.